mateopal09/BasicEmail/README.md

 This document provides an overview of the updates to the Home Group 4 project made by Home Group 3.
 See [Frontend](https://github.com/G3-VER-TECH-FELLOWS/email-G4/blob/main/front-email-g4-main/README.md), [Backend](https://github.com/G3-VER-TECH-FELLOWS/email-G4/blob/main/back-email-g4-main/README.md) and [IAC](https://github.com/G3-VER-TECH-FELLOWS/email-G4/blob/main/iac-email-g4-main/README.md) for more detailed updates and implementations.

+## Owners

+### Frontend Owners

+- Jacobo was chosen as the Front-End owner due to his expertise in architecture, coding best practices, and dockerization.
+- Miguel was chosen as the CI/CD Front-End owner due to his eagerness to learn this area, which was new to him.

+### Backend Owners
+- Daniel was chosen as the Back-End owner due to his critical knowledge of Django, which was essential for understanding the other team's code.
+- Miguel was chosen as the CI/CD Back-End owner due to his eagerness to learn this area, which was new to him.
+### IAC Owners

+- Daniel and Juan were selected as the IAC owners because of their eagerness to learn in this new area.

 ## Frontend Changes Overview

 - Removed `.dockerignore` file, which included various Python, Git, and environment-specific files to ignore during Docker builds.
 - Added a new ESLint configuration file `.eslintrc.cjs` focusing on TypeScript and React rules.